-For assessing courses in the CS program, we use a percentile above a threshold grade.
+For assessing courses for the CIS program, we use a percentile above a threshold grade.
 This measure tells us the proportion of students meeting the threshold criteria and gives an indication of how well the student population performs with respect to each course objective (currently 80% or 70% depending on course).
+Courses in the Business Administration Department are assessed differently according to their department policy.